microsoft/FluidFramework/docs/content/docs/start/react-tutorial.md

 ### Configure the FRS client

 Add the following constant below the helper function.
 This object configures the FRS client to connect with an FRS server that runs on localhost.
-Note that in a production application, you would use a real Secure Token Service to protect access to the FRS server, but during development you can use the dummy service `InsecureTokenProvider`.
+Note that in a production application, you would use a real security token service to protect access to the FRS server, but during development you can use the dummy service `InsecureTokenProvider`.

 ```js
 const frsClientConfig = {